wso2/labs/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/README.md

    * Note: `knightbeat` is my dockerhub repository.
 Change this according to yours.

-## Part 4 - Deploying the Integration services into a kubernetes cluster
+## Part 3 - Deploy the Integration services into a kubernetes cluster

 1. Deploy integration service into K8s (EI Operator)